Day: 1 Amman Airport – Amman

 The venerable companion Amir Ibn Abi Waqqas was the maternal cousin of the Prophet and the 11th man to convert to Islam

-Day: 4 Kerak (Sahabbah Shrines) – Tafillah (Sahabbah Shrines) – Petra
+Day: 4 Amman – Kerak (Sahabbah Shrines) – Tafillah (Sahabbah Shrines) – Petra

-Breakfast at the hotel and start the Islamic tour in Kerak:
+Breakfast , check out and then we leave Amman and drive and start the Islamic tour in Kerak:

 The most significant and the fiercest battle fought during Prophet Mohammad's lifetime was the Battle of Mutah (629 AD).
 It also took the lives of his closest companions, martyred fighting against a combined Byzantine/Ghassanid army.
 You can visit the tombs of the venerable companions Zaid Ibn Harithah, Ja'far Ibn Abi Talib, and Abdullah Ibn Ruwahah in the town of Al-Mazar Al-Janubi near Kerak.